Federal funding programs are under review as of 1/27/25. We'll make updates as new info is released.

 -

-An MDA review committee will review your project and determine if it should be funded.
+An MDA review committee will look over your project and decide if it should be funded.

 Resources